hotwired/hotwire-native-site/_source/ios/04_native_screens.md

 ---
-permalink: /handbook/native-screens.html
+permalink: /ios/native-screens.html
 title: "Native Screens"
-description: "Integrate fully native Kotlin and Swift screens in your Hotiwre Native app."
+description: "Integrate fully native Swift screens in your Hotiwre Native app."
 ---

 # Native Screens

-There are times where neither web-based content nor [native components](/handbook/native-components) are enough.
-Times where you need maximum fidelity or interaction with native SDKs and APIs.
-For these, you can build fully native screens in Kotlin and Swift.

-## Native Screens on Android

-> Coming soon...

-## Native Screens on iOS

-To render a native screen on iOS you need match an identifier in the [path configuration](/handbook/path-configuration) with your `UIViewController`.
+To render a native screen on iOS you need match an identifier in the [path configuration](/overview/path-configuration) with your `UIViewController`.

 First, match a URL path pattern and set the `view_controller` property.